Spill Kit Contents List and Requirements

-What Is a Spill Kit?
+What is a Spill Kit?

 A good spill kit quickly and safely cleans up liquid spills for easy disposal.
 The best ones clean up oils, chemicals, and body fluids, as well as harmless liquids like water and beverages.
+Spill kits bring together everything you need to address all kinds of spills with ease and speed.

 Why You Need an Emergency Spill Kit?